-[TBD] – Haven’t seen the finalized pages from IW yet.

 Landing Page

 This page is different from current landing page in terms of functionality.
 Catalog related changes include –

 Level 1 category highlighted based on Customer Profile – Based on the Customer profile, a Level 1 category is highlighted on the landing page.
 E.g. for Printing customers, the Paper Level 1 Category is highlighted along with links to its Level 2 categories directly from the landing page.